Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Arizona's games this season have gone over 44 points seven of nine times.
+- Arizona and its opponents have combined to put up more than 44 points in seven of nine games this season.

 - Carolina and its opponents have combined to score more than 44 points in two games this season.

-- The two teams combine to score 49.8 points per game, 5.8 more than the over/under in this contest.
+- The two teams combine to average 49.8 points per game, 5.8 more than the total in this contest.

-- This contest's total is 6.5 points greater than the 37.5 these two squads combine to surrender per game this season.
+- This contest's over/under is 6.5 points greater than the 37.5 these two squads combine to surrender per game this season.

-- The average total in Cardinals games this season is 49.9, 5.9 points more than Sunday's over/under of 44.

-- The 44-point over/under for this game is 1.3 points below the 45.3 points per game average total in Panthers games this season.

 Cardinals stats and trends